How to Negotiate for More Vacation Time at Work

 Table of Contents

-On average, Americans receive 10 days of paid vacation time annually after a year of employment, compared to Brits who are legally entitled to 5.6 weeks of paid vacation and Germans and Australians, both of whom average 20 days of paid vacation annually.
-And, half of all US workers don’t even use the little time they’re allotted, leaving more than 700 million days on the table per year.
+On average, Americans receive 11 days of paid vacation time annually after a year of employment, compared to Germans and Brits who receive on average 28 days, and Australians who receive on average 20 days.
+And, nearly half of all US workers don’t even use the little time they’re allotted, with variations in how much time is taken off depending on income, industry, race, and gender.

-Don’t be that person; whether you take those days to travel with your family or just mentally recharge from home with your computer and phone tucked away out of sight, it’s important to factor in time off for your own emotional well-being.
+Don’t be that person.
+Whether you take those days to travel with your family or just mentally recharge from home with your computer and phone tucked out of sight, it’s important to factor in time off for your own emotional well-being.

 You have a lot more leverage if your new job offers less vacation time than your current job allows.
 You also are in a better bargaining position if you have other offers on the table.
 Use this position of strength to ask for more time off as a bargaining chip.
 Additionally, if the new job can’t meet your salary expectations or other criteria, asking for an additional week off is often a logical compromise.